Clinical Judgment Part A- Critical Thinking

 Priorities of care can be determined using several frameworks such as Maslow’s Hierarchy of Needs.
 For example, at the most basic level, life requires an open airway to breathe, the physiological process of breathing, and the circulation of blood and oxygen throughout the body.
 Airway, breathing, and circulation are the ABCs, which you might have learned if you have taken a cardiopulmonary resuscitation (CPR) course.

 Maslow’s Hierarchy of Needs was developed to consider basic human needs and motivations of healthy individuals (Bouzenita & Wood Boulanouar, 2016; Francis & Kritsonsis, 2006; Gambrel & Cianci, 2003).
-Although not well known, Maslow’s work was closely influenced by the Blackfoot tribe in Canada (James & Lunday, 2014).
 One version includes five levels of needs: those related to physiological, safety, love, esteem, and self-actualization (Maslow, 1943), which can help prioritize care in nursing.
-Figure 6.2 presents one adapted version of Maslow’s Hierarchy.
+The Figure below presents one adapted version of Maslow’s Hierarchy.

 Shows the five level's of Maslow's Hierarchy of Needs including physiological, security, social, esteem, and self-actualization

-Drawing upon this framework, a nurse can use health assessments to explore five levels of needs:
+Drawing upon this framework, a nurse can explore five levels of needs as a framework for clinical judgment:

 • Physiological needs – fundamental physical needs required for survival such as air, food/drink, sleep, warmth/clothing/shelter.